Funding opportunity

 Your application will be assessed in a two-stage process.
 Your stage one application will first be considered by an independent panel of experts.

 If successful, you will be invited to submit a stage two application.
-This undergoes external peer review before a further and more detailed review by the panel.
+This undergoes external expert review before a further and more detailed review by the panel.
+You will have 14 calendar days to respond to the experts’ comments.

 Timescale